Al-Muzaffar Umar

 Al-Muzaffar Taqi al-Din Umar (المظفر تقي الدين عمر) (died 1191) was the Ayyubid prince of Hama from 1179 to 1191 and a general of Saladin.
 He was the son of Saladin's brother Nur ad-Din Shahanshah, and brother of Farrukh Shah of Baalbek.

-Biography

 Emir of Hama

 After the conquest of Syria and northern Iraq, Saladin named al-Muzaffar Umar the sovereign of Ayyubid-ruled Mesopotamia.
 In the city of Edessa located in the Mesopotamian territory, al-Muzaffar Umar also built a madrasa.
 He particularly showed favor for those who worked in religious law and the Sufis.
 He was handed the principality of Hama four years after helping Saladin conquer it in 1175.
 His ascendancy ushered in an era of prosperity for Hama that lasted until the end of Ayyubid rule in 1341.
 During al-Muzaffar Umar's reign, the city was walled, and palaces, markets, madrasas, and mosques were built.